zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

 <img src={useBaseUrl("img/wallet/Wallet-26.png")} width="50%" height="50%" />

-Click on the “Continue” button from “Confirm Transfer” popup.

-After you click on the “Continue” button, you need to confirm all your transactions on your MetaMask wallet to make the transaction successful.This will be the first of 3 transactions that will need to be completed.
+This will be the first of 3 transactions that will need to be completed.

 <img src={useBaseUrl("img/wallet/plasma-progress.png")} width="50%" height="50%"/>

 The first transaction is to initiate your withdrawal.
-Once the Withdraw transaction is initiated, you need to wait for the checkpoint to arrive.
+Once the withdraw transaction is initiated, you need to wait for the checkpoint to arrive.
 This could take up to 3 hours to complete.

 <img src={useBaseUrl("img/wallet/checkpoint-arrived.png")} width="50%" height="50%"/>

 Once the checkpoint has arrived, you need to confirm a new transaction to enter the 7-day challenge period.